zb12138/OctAttention/README.md

     [JPEG MVUB](http://plenodb.jpeg.org/pc/microsoft) (8GB)
     318/216/207 frames in andrew10, david10 and sarah10 for training
     245/245/216/216 frames in Phil9/10 and Ricardo9/10 for testing
+    (Note: We rotated the MVUB data to make it consistent with MPEG 8i, please set `rotation=True` in the `dataPrepare` function when processing MVUB data in training and testing.)

 - ### Prepare data
 Please set `oriDir` in `dataPrepare.py` before.